vippsas/vipps-wix/README.md

 # Vipps for Wix

-The Vipps product page is here: https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/Wix/
+The Vipps product page is [Vipps Wix plugins](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/Wix/).

-See the main page for Vipps contact information, etc: https://developer.vippsmobilepay.com/
+To contact Vipps, see the [contact us](https://developer.vippsmobilepay.com/docs/vipps-developers/contact/) page.

+This plugin is hosted on [GitHub](https://github.com/vippsas/vipps-shopify).

 # Description